mikimer/LoRa/README.md

 You'll need to either purchase the equipment yourself or apply for a hardware kit from the IoT studio.

 ### Apply for support from the IoT Studio
 The IoT Studio is [supporting the developer community](http://orangeiotstudio.com/) to encourage use of LoRa.
-You can apply to borrow a hardware kit containing the bill of materials, below.
+You can apply for a free hardware kit containing the bill of materials, below.
 If you work for a company with a compelling use case, you can also apply for funded co-development.
+The IoT Studio will be showcasing prototypes that demonstrate compelling LoRa use cases.

 ### Bill of Materials (BOM)